stefphd/license-hmac/README.md

 cmake --build . [--config Release]
 ```

+Available options:

+* `BUILD_SHARED_LIBS`: set to `ON` to build using shared library

-Available targets are:
+Available targets:

-- `hmaclic`: shared library with licensening tools
+* `hmaclic`: shared library with licensening tools

-- `getMachineID`: exectuble to generate the machine ID file
+* `getMachineID`: exectuble to generate the machine ID file

-- `generateLicense`: exectuble to generate the license file
+* `generateLicense`: exectuble to generate the license file

-- `validateLicense`: exectuable to validate the license file
+* `validateLicense`: exectuable to validate the license file

 ## Documentation